Chapter 11. Tutorial: Using AWS Secrets Manager CSI on ROSA with STS

 $ helm delete -n csi-secrets-store csi-secrets-store-driver

-3. Delete Security Context Constraints by running the following command:
+3. Delete the security context constraints by running the following command:

 $ oc adm policy remove-scc-from-user privileged \